 lower back pain

 In recent years, low back pain (LBP) has become a major health issue around the world.
 This may be due to a changing work environment including the nature of long sitting work hours, especially in the booming information and technology (IT) and Business Process Outsourcing (BPO) industry.

 Most people will experience it in their lifetime.
-Most people first encounter back pain between 30 and 50.
+Most people first encounter back pain between the ages of 30 and 50.
 This is partly due to the body’s changes with age.
 Pain often improves with rest, physical therapy, and medication.
 Reduce your risk of low back pain by maintaining a healthy weight and staying active.

+lower back pain